QUESTION 1. (Actually a whole series of related questions)

 Even if you want a different model, this review is worth reading as

-that are common to all Plaza models.
+it deals with blind search software that is common to all Plaza models.

 QUESTION 18